shallow-beach/cube/README.md

 # credits

-indebted to ben-clayton (and greggman) for their generous [demonstration](https://github.com/webgpu/webgpu-samples/tree/main/src/sample/cameras) of an arcBall camera.
+indebted to ben-clayton (and greggman) for their generous [demonstration](https://github.com/webgpu/webgpu-samples/tree/main/src/sample/cameras).